 Nobody is Off The Hook

 Forgiveness is not weighted.
-That is, there are no levels of forgiveness, depending on the wrong forgive1committed.
+That is, there are no levels of forgiveness, depending on the wrong committed.
 You will still be weighed down, trapped by an event or person, and unable to grow until you decide to forgive.
 Many people I talk to say that what was done to them was too awful, too terrible to be forgiven.
 When you forgive, you do not condone or make anything morally right.
 You permit yourself to leave the experience of the event behind you and to move forward.
 Nobody is let off the hook by your forgiveness except for you.
 You never have to talk to a person to forgive them.

 Forgiveness is a rational choice that you make, allowing you to direct your thoughts more positively.
 It will enable a person to create positive new memories and a life full of happiness and joy, rather than to be weighed down by the negative memory of an event or person from the path.
 All of the control in your life will move you and away from an adverse event.
 You will become a more reliable, more powerful person when you practice forgiveness because forgiveness is proactive.
 Anger, resentment, grudges, and hate are all reactive.